HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean “ bedridden” should not be hyphenated but it should be one word.
+I am happy to lean it’s better to say “the Buddhist style.”

 ★★★★★